 - Keep an eye on the clock.
 You may want to set an alarm to notify you when you have limited time (e.g., 10 minutes) remaining in your testing period.

-- Print and save copies of the test questions, as well as your answers.
+- If allowed by your instructor, print and save copies of the test questions, as well as your answers.
 These will prove extremely helpful if you have technical problems during the test or if you encounter issues while submitting your answers.

-- First, write short-answer or essay questions in a word-processing program.
+- If allowed by your instructor, first, write short-answer or essay questions in a word-processing program.
 This makes it easier to edit and check your work.
 Once you’re done, then cut and paste your answer into the designated field on your exam site.

 - Don’t leave the test page!
 If you are permitted to search the web or check other websites for information, do not use the same tab or copy of the browser as you do for your exam—you may lose all your work.
 Instead, open a second copy of your browser (or, choose a completely different browser), then conduct your search.